Sierra Nevada Range, California

 From the motorcyclist’s perspective, a moment of silence should be observed for our beloved Highway 36.
 But multiply that much-loved 5-mile stretch Highway 36 used to have – past tense – by a factor of four, and you have the wondrous stretch of pavement in the Sierra Nevada Range that even includes two summits, Pacific Grade and Ebbetts.
 Come ride this before some yahoo in a board room who’s never even seen the road decides it’s time to carve up our beloved Highway 4.

-Highway 4 passes near Copperopolis where 19 million pounds of copper was mined in the 1860s.
+Highway 4 passes near Copperopolis where 19 million pounds of copper were mined in the 1860s.
 By 1946, they had produced 72,598,883 pounds of copper worth over $12 million, over $160 million in today's dollars.
 There is fuel here at Copperopolis.

 Take note of O’Byrens Ferry Rd to the south which extends across the top of Lake Tulloch.
 If you're headed south, continue with La Grange Rd to Snelling Rd into Merced.
 Riding northbound out of the Central Valley: the Snelling-La Grange –O’Byrens Ferry combo provides an escape off the valley floor into the foothills while paralleling both the Highway 99 freeway and Highway 49 which translates to a lot less traffic on this combo.